Model Risk Management Glossary

 Materiality: Materiality gauges the significance of a model in terms of its potential consequences.
 It’s a measure of the potential impact, be it financial, reputational, or operational, that a model’s error or misuse could have on an organization.
 Determining materiality is crucial for risk assessment and helps prioritize resources and attention to models that pose the most significant risks.

-Model: A model, as defined by Yields.io, is a simplified representation of a system or phenomenon, designed to enhance understanding and predict behavior.
+Model: A model, as defined by Yields, is a simplified representation of a system or phenomenon, designed to enhance understanding and predict behavior.
 It involves mathematical equations, algorithms, and data to simulate real-world scenarios.
 Models are essential tools for analysis, decision-making, and problem-solving, and their management involves addressing risks related to accuracy, reliability, and misuse.

 Model Accuracy: Model Accuracy refers to the degree to which a model’s predictions match the actual outcomes.
 It is a critical metric in assessing a model’s reliability and effectiveness.
 High accuracy indicates that the model is performing well, while low accuracy signals potential issues with the model’s design, inputs, or assumptions, necessitating further investigation and refinement.